Role & Responsibilities

 Committee Members shall be given time off during normal working hours without loss of pay while attending negotiation meetings with the Employer.

-The Chair and Co-Chair Alternate of the Unit 1 Bargaining Committee, will be members of the Unit 1 and Unit 2 Committees, elected annually by the Unit 1 Committee (see Constitution Article V, Section 1).
+The Chair of the Unit 1 Bargaining Committee, will be a member of the Unit 1 and Unit 2 Committees, elected bi-annually by the Unit 1 Committee (see Constitution Article V, Section 1).

 The Chair will: